 Many welding cells contain either one or two welding stations, as seen in these COTS examples of single and dual layouts:

-Some configurations also include a dedicated space for the controls and operator, like in this example.
+Some configurations also include a dedicated space for the controls and operator.
 Note that adequate space and guarding for safe operation is built into the design.

 In this single arm, custom-built example, components are manually loaded and removed, and a robot does the welding.
 This system was designed for future expansion to accommodate two welding arms.